Everything You Need to Know About Exit Interviews.

 As per your contract and notice period, I can confirm your last day of employment will be DATE.

-As per our company procedures, and to help me understand the reasons behind your decision and improve the business into the future, I would like to book a 15 minute Exit Interview where I can ask questions and get some feedback from you.
+As per our company procedures, and to help me understand the reasons behind your decision and improve the business in the future, I would like to book a 15-minute Exit Interview where I can ask questions and get some feedback from you.

 Can you confirm you are available between TIME and TIME on DATE?

-Thanks for your contribution to and I look forward to catching up.
+Thanks for your contribution, and I look forward to catching up.

 2. Interviewer Must Be Senior.

-If you business is of the size where employees don’t always report to you directly, I always recommend NOT delegating the interview to a line manager, but rather doing it yourself.
+If your business is of the size where employees don't always report to you directly, I recommend NOT delegating the interview to a line manager but rather doing it yourself.

 Why?
-Because otherwise if feedback is given by an exiting employee that relates to a line manager, you may not be told.
-Exit interviews are a great way for senior management or business owners to look under the rug and find out, first hand, issues that need to be addressed.
+Because otherwise, if feedback is given by an exiting employee that relates to a line manager, they may not tell you.
+Exit interviews are an excellent way for senior management or business owners to look under the rug and find first-hand issues that need addressing.

-Sometimes as owners we are understandably not happy when an employee resigns.
-We may can feel that loyalty hasn’t been reciprocated and that the departing employee will be leaving the business with unfair stresses.
+Sometimes as owners, we are understandably not happy when an employee resigns.
+We may feel that loyalty hasn't been reciprocated and that the departing employee will leave the business with unfair stresses.

-Regardless, it is vital as the interviewer, you remove all these thoughts from your mind and walk into the session with a calm demeanour.
-If the departing employee feels any type of animosity, this will sabotage the session and result in little value being extracted for the business.
+Regardless, it is vital as the interviewer that you remove all these thoughts from your mind and walk into the session with a calm demeanour.
+If the departing employee feels animosity, this will sabotage the session and result in little value being extracted for the business.

-Struggling to work out what questions to ask in an exit interview?
-Here are some great thought starters.
+If you're struggling to determine what questions to ask in an exit interview, here are some great thought starters.